NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 # Zip!
 Y u so nasty???
 The keen reader might have observed that the format allows for some nasty ambiguities: Some header fields, like `crc-32` and `compression` are in the directory header AND member header, so which one takes precedence?
 We checked the go implementation.
-It seems like it will always use the value in the directory header for all fields, except `extra-field-length`.
-This field is also a key part of our exploit: By setting the value very high, we can make the go zip reader read "below" the contents of our actual zip file -> i.e. the contents of the tar archive -> the flag!
+It seems like it will always use the value in the directory header for all fields that are interesting to us.
+So here we go: Overwrite the metadata in the central directory to go straight to the flag!
 Easy!
 Right?
+No.

-No. The trouble is that we can not control the zip metadata that `compress_files` will write.
-It will just open the provided archive and copy the members into a new zip archive with defaults for compression, extra-field-length, etc. In addition: The `download` function give us an empty file if the go zip reader encounters anything it doesn't like, for example invalid checksums or broken directory headers.
+The trouble is that we can not control the zip metadata that `compress_files` will write.
+It will just open the provided archive and copy the members into a new zip archive with defaults for compression, a proper crc, etc. In addition: The `download` function give us an empty file if the go zip reader encounters anything it doesn't like, for example invalid checksums or data that doesn't properly decompress directory headers.

 But truth be told, we do control one of the header fields: The member name!
 After a lot of head scratching our refined exploit plan looks like this: